PETEPEtrek/vk_edu/README.md

 # vk_edu
-This is my repo for vk education
+This is my tic tac toe game